data-validation

 coercing

-If you don't want to go through the hassle of writing a custom transform and instead just want to force an input to be a certain type, you can use the z.coerce() modifier.
-This is how we can rewrite the above example in less code:
+If you don't want to go through the hassle of writing a custom transform and instead just want to force an input to be a certain type, you can use the z.coerce.<type> modifier, of which there are three types:

 const stringToDateSchema = z.string().pipe(z.coerce.date());